 Treat Mains: The treating of just the high traffic volume roads.
-Depending on conditions and drivers.
+Depending on conditions, drivers

-Treat Roads: Roads spread with salt or a mixture of salt and sand.
-The proportion of the sand/salt mixture will be determined by the Road Agent or their designee.
-Mixtures will be spread along the centerline of the roadway in a width of two to four feet.
+Treat Roads: Roads spread with salt and or a mixture of sand and salt.
+The proportion of the sand/salt mixture will be determined by the Road Agent or his or her designee.
+Mixture will be spread along the centerline of the roadway in a width of two to four feet.

-Treat Route: The spreading of salt and or a salt/sand mix on all roads, in such a manner that one backtracks as little as possible.
+Treat Route: The spreading of salt and or a sand/salt mix on all roads, in such a manner that one backtracks as little as possible.